Launch by LunchELIXR

 The engagement folder

-Each client has one engagement folder — 2026 - <Client> Engagement 1/.
-Put this folder's URL in the Project instructions.
+Each client has one engagement folder: 2026 - <Client> Engagement 1/.
+Put this folder's URL in the engagement-folder line of CLAUDE.md.
 It has two working subfolders:

 Naming standard